chrischow/dataandstuff/_posts/2019-10-20-dollar-cost-averaging.md

 # Conclusion [TLDR]

 ### Go for Buy-and-Hold
 It is clear: the buy-and-hold strategy delivers higher returns.
+Hence, don't bother with the POSB Invest-Saver.
+Just open a stock trading account and buy the Nikko AM STI ETF yourself.

 ### Invest a Lump Sum
 Executing one big trade is much more worthwhile than executing many smaller ones.
 This is because you avoid racking up a large sum in transaction costs that chip away at your profits.